cosmos/sdk-tutorials/academy/3-ibc/1-what-is-ibc.md

 <HighlightBox type="info">

 More details on the specifications will follow in the next section, but notice that IBC is not limited to Cosmos blockchains.
 Solutions can even be found for cases where some requirements are not initially met.
-An example of such a case is the use of IBC for Proof-of-Work (PoW) blockchains like Ethereum.
+For example, IBC was already providing connectivity between Cosmos and the Ethereum blockchain before "the Merge", which saw Ethereum migrate from a Proof-of-Work (PoW) model to Proof-of-Stake (PoS).

 As a PoW consensus algorithm does not ensure finality, one of the main requirements to use IBC is not met.
-Still, Ethereum-compatibility is enabled by creating a peg-zone where probabilistic finality is considered deterministic (irreversible) after a given threshold of block confirmations.
+Therefore, compatibility with Ethereum was enabled by creating a peg-zone where probabilistic finality is considered deterministic (irreversible) after a given threshold of block confirmations.
+This solution can serve any IBC connection to a PoW blockchain.

 </HighlightBox>